wasmCloud/wasmcloud-dev-site/content/reference/host-runtime/links.md

 From the actor's point of view, code written using an actor interface _only_ refers to the combination of a contract ID and a link name, e.g. `wasmcloud:keyvalue` and `default`.
 This is because actors do not know about (nor should they ever) _which_ specific capability provider is responsible for supporting the contract on which they depend.
 The choice of _which_ provider satisfies a given contract for an actor is a choice that is _always_ made at _runtime_.

 From the capability provider's point of view, it only ever dispatches messages to actors or receives messages from actors.
 When a link is established for a particular actor, the capability provider can remember that actor's public key and use it for subsequent dispatches.
 As a result, the only information a capability provider needs is the actor public key.
-The actor key is typically used as a key for managing resources on behalf of the actor, like database connections, open TCP sockets, etc.
+The actor key is typically used as a key for managing resources on behalf of the actor, such as database connections, open TCP sockets, etc.

 From the wasmCloud host runtime's point of view, it _must_ know the following information when establishing a link between capability provider and an actor: